 In addition, certain individuals (for example, directors, the direct reports to the Managing Director & CEO, and those in the finance units) are "designated employees" and, as such, may not deal in shares in the Company outside of "black out" periods unless, prior to the dealing, the relevant person has notified the Company Secretary, given written confirmation that they are not in possession of price sensitive information and received an acknowledgement of the confirmation from the Company Secretary.
-Additionally, "designated employees" must not enter into hedging arrangements which operate to limit the economic risk of their security holding in Incitec Pivot.
+Additionally, "designated employees" must not enter into hedging arrangements which operate to limit the economic risk of their security holding in IPL.

 In the case of the Company Secretary, she must notify the Chairman or Managing Director & CEO of her proposed share trading and must also give the same written confirmation as a "designated employee" to the effect that she is not in possession of price sensitive information.

 The Company's Share Trading Policy is available on the corporate governance section of the Company's website, www.incitecpivot.com.au/Corporate_Governance.
-Details of shares in the Company held by the directors are set out in the Remuneration Report, Key Management Personnel disclosures.
+Details of shares in the Company held by the directors are set out in the Remuneration Report (on pages 24 to 42 of the Annual Report).